ipop-project/ipop-project.github.io/_pages/about.md

 ---
 {: .clear-both}

-Please help us continue being supported by our sponsors by [referencing our work in your publications].
+Please help us continue being supported by our sponsors by referencing our work in your publications.

 [Brunet]: http://github.com/johnynek/brunet